 6 Best Oil Stocks for Low Oil Prices

 Crude oil prices have taken a beating, and oil stocks have felt the pain.
 Although black gold isn’t down for the count.
-Oil has fueled nations around the world for well over a century.
+Oil and gas stocks have fueled nations around the world for well over a century.
 And today, it’s still one of the most cost effective sources of energy.

 A recession is knocking on your door and will keep oil prices low… but as always, another bull market will follow.
 So, over the coming years, oil prices will rebound as supply and demand balance out.
 The best oil stocks will likely emerge stronger than before.
 Although in the short term, investors should be prepared for more volatility and even dividend cuts.